Preclinical WebsiteClinical Website

 A pair of brain tissue sections processed with immunohistochemistry (IHC) to highlight phosphorylated alpha-synuclein, which is relevant in the context of Parkinson's Disease research

-Phosphorylated α-synuclein immunohistochemistry staining of the ipsilateral (left) and contralateral (right) piriform cortex at 12 weeks following unilateral stereotaxic injection of α-synuclein preformed fibrils into the anterior olfactory nucleus of an M83+/- mouse.
+Phosphorylated α-synuclein immunohistochemistry (IHC) staining of the ipsilateral (left) and contralateral (right) piriform cortex at 12 weeks following unilateral stereotaxic injection of α-synuclein preformed fibrils into the anterior olfactory nucleus of an M83+/- mouse.

 mmunohistochemistry (IHC) staining of brain tissue sections to reveal alpha synuclein burden in anterior olfactory nucleus (AON), associated with Parkinson's Disease (PD)